kbindesh/maven-bootcamp/Module-07_Maven_in_DevOps_workflow/Readme.md

 mvn compile
 ```

-## Step-xx: Create a new GitHub Repository for Maven project
+## Step-03: Create a new GitHub Repository for Maven project

 - Navigate to https://GitHub.com/ >> Sign-in
 - Select **Repositories** tab >> click **New** button